thibnoel/solo-collisions/src/python/npy_data/README.md

 col_map = np.load(col_map_flename, allow_pickle=True)
 ```

-Each of the files contains the collision distance between the FL_upper leg link and the base link, as a function of the x and y rotations of the shoulder.
+Each of the files contains the collision distance (spatial : files with name 'map', DoF space : files with name 'distance') between the FL_upper leg link and the base link, as a function of the x and y rotations of the shoulder.
 For a given resolution,
 ```python
 col_map[i,j]